by Penny Keay © 2011

 Store your pure essential oil creations in glass bottles.
 Keep them away from heat.
 Ideally keep them in the refrigerator.

 The color of the glass doesn’t matter as long as it has a tight cap and is kept away from heat.
 Light in itself will not deteriorate essential oils but the heat that is created especially by sunlight can increase the rate of oxidation of the essential oils and deteriorate them very quick.

 Remember heat and oxygen will ruin your essential oils and blends.
 Do not leave the caps off your bottles – even while blending – keep them shut tight except when using them to add to your blend.

 After a busy day of blending the clean up will begin.
 If you wish to reuse your essential oil bottles you will need to clean them thoroughly.

 Use the hottest water available and some soap or detergent.
 Let them soak for a few minutes.
-Use a small bottle or baby nipple cleaning brush to clean the insides, especially if you need to remove sediment.
+Use a small bottle cleaning brush to clean the insides, especially if you need to remove sediment.
 In tiny bottles you can use a Q-tip or tooth pick to remove stubborn remnants.

 Rinse with more hot water, and turn upside down to drain on clean paper towels.